DanielYang59/cnn4dos/README.md

-# MPhil Research Project "cnn4dos": Adsorption Energy Prediction from Electronic Density of States with Convolutional Neural Networks
+# MPhil Research Project at QUT: Adsorption Energy Prediction from Electronic Density of States with Convolutional Neural Networks

 ## Overview

-This repository contains the code, data and resources to support my [MPhil research project](https://eprints.qut.edu.au/241290/) at Queensland University of Technology (QUT), supervised by [Prof. Ting Liao](https://www.qut.edu.au/about/our-people/academic-profiles/t3.liao).
+This repository contains the code, data and resources to support my [MPhil research project](https://eprints.qut.edu.au/241290/) at Queensland University of Technology (QUT), titled "Descriptor-guided screening and understanding of 2D substrate supported single atomic CO<sub>2</sub>RR electrocalysts" and supervised by [Prof. Ting Liao](https://www.qut.edu.au/about/our-people/academic-profiles/t3.liao).
 The project attempted to propose a combined catalyst screening pipeline by predicting & understanding adsorption energy with density of states (DOS) via convolutional neural networks (CNN), and analysing adsorption energy with volcano plots.

 ## Description